timcraft/hom/README.md

 HOM::Element.new(:span, nil, HOM::Entity.new(:nbsp))
 ```

-Calling `#to_s` or `#html` on a `HOM::Element` object will return a string
+Calling `#to_s` on a `HOM::Element` object will return a string containing
-containing the generated markup. `HOM::Element` objects are safe to use directly
+the generated markup. `HOM::Element` objects are safe to use directly in
-in Rails templates, all escaping is handled automatically.
+Rails templates, all escaping is handled automatically.